 In this article, we will be looking at the mortgage type known as adjustable rate.
 If you have a real estate license you probably already know the basic information about this and other types of mortgages.
-If you don't and are looking into maybe a Cabbagetown home or at the Kitchener Waterloo real estate listings, we suggest reading our article on fixed rate mortgages first, as we will be drawing comparisons between the two.
+If you don't and are looking into maybe a home or condo listings, we suggest reading our article on fixed rate mortgages first, as we will be drawing comparisons between the two.

 Adjustable rate mortgages are aptly named, just like fixed rate.
-Instead of having one payment that stays the same every month on your Haliburton cottage, perhaps, the adjustable rate mortgage payment will change from month to month based on the cost of interest in a given country.
+Instead of having one payment that stays the same every month, the adjustable rate mortgage payment will change from month to month based on the cost of interest in a given country.
 In Canada, commercial mortgage lenders and other mortgage specialists look to the Central Bank of Canada, which adjusts the interest rate during certain periods, dependent on the strength of the economy and other factors.

 While the national interest rate will be one of the indices used to calculate a floating mortgage rate (another term for adjustable), all lenders tend to have their own criteria.
 Some may even be lower than prime, but you can rest assured that any mortgage Canada has to offer will be in favour of the lenders, at least statistically.